 “Dogs of medium and large size of breed can suffer from a condition called lumbosacral transitional vertebrae (LTV), which means that the dog has a malformed vertebra in the caudal end of the spinal cord.
 Different types of LTV exist and radiographic screening is used to determine the form of LTV in dogs.
 The disorder can be seen right after birth and it is hereditary.”

 Firstly it’s important to understand that the lumbosacral transitional vertebra (LTV) isn’t necessarily a disease with clinical signs of illness but a structure of bone which a dog is born with.
-Most ridgebacks live a completely normal life despite having a lumbosacral transitional vertebra.
+Most Rhodesian Ridgebacks live a completely normal life despite having a lumbosacral transitional vertebra.
 The unlucky ones may show various symptoms, ie. lameness and unwillingness to jump.
+Unevenly muscled hindquarters might also indicate problems related to LTV.

 Today screening for the LTV is performed at least in Finland, Germany, Austria, Czech and Slovakia.
 The scoring in the countries mentioned is not equal and the Finnish Kennel Club has the only fully open health database.

 The prevalence of the LTV in dog breeds ranges from 0% to 40%.
-The highest prevalence 40% is found in German shephards (Lappalainen A. 2013).
-Rhodesian ridgebacks are not that far behind; in the Finnish Kennel Club’s database the prevalence is 36% (Dec 2019).
+The highest prevalence 40% is found in German Shephards (Lappalainen A. 2013).
+Rhodesian Ridgebacks are not that far behind; in the Finnish Kennel Club’s database the prevalence is 35,6% (Oct 2020).
 The numbers are likely high compared to other countries due to the differences in scaling.
-In the study of the LTV in Parsonrussellterriers (Järvinen P. 2019) the prevalence was 30%.
+In the study of the LTV in Parson Russell Terriers (Järvinen P. 2019) the prevalence was 30%.
 In this study it was found that dog’s with any grade of the LTV are also more prone to vertebral anomaly (VA).
 Therefore it’s suggested that all anomalies in spinal area should be payed attention in it’s entirety.

 To determinate if a dog has or has not the LTV it needs to be radiographed.
 The body length, angle of pelvis, hock angulation or something else in dog’s presence do not give any indication of how the sacrum is formed.
-Even a dog with 8 lumbosacral vertebras has exactly the same total amount of vertebras as a dog with 7 lumbosacral vertebras.
-It’s just that one lumbosacral vertebra has taken the form from another vertebra!
+Even a dog with 8 lumbar vertebras has exactly the same total amount of vertebras as a dog with 7 lumbar vertebras.
+It’s just that one lumbar vertebra has taken the form from another vertebra!

 Back to the giraffe.
 Majority of the mammals, including giraffes, have 7 cervical vertabras, just like dogs.
 The length of neck is not affected by the number of the cervical vertebras but the size of them!